LostHeron/minishell/README.md

 TODO:

+- 6) change get_line funciton to allow to call it to free it !
 - 5) rename start_minishell and run_minishell to some more specific names
 - 4) SEGFAULT IF : unset PATH; export PATH; echo $PATH (must be because trying to dereference ((t_env*)tmp->content)->value which is NULL, just a verification to add i guess)